-Volvo XC90 Recharge T8 hybrid running costs
+Volvo XC90 Recharge T8 hybrid costs, insurance, warranty & tax

 The XC90 Recharge isn't cheap by any stretch, but for such a powerful luxury SUV, it promises fairly low running costs